The Origin, Evolution and Functions of the Human Mind

 Creativity

 There are various forms of creativity and different steps in the progression of creativity.
 Distinction shall be made between practical creativity leading to new objects or concepts and artistic creativity leading to new sensations or emotional responses.
-One can also distinguish various levels of creativity, from the smallest steps in detail to new holistic, large-step insights or improvements – giving rise to distinction between different levels of “intelligence”.
+One can also distinguish various levels of creativity, from the smallest steps in detail to new holistic, large-step insights or improvements – giving rise to distinction between different levels of “intelligence” or “wisdom”.

 Practical creativity can go through various steps: